Help for friends and family

 How can I help?

-It can be better to ask someone what they'd like, rather than trying to work it out for yourself.
+It may be better to ask someone how they'd like you to help, rather than trying to work it out for yourself.

 They may suggest something you hadn't even thought of.
-It can be good to show your support - perhaps with a hug, a text, a bunch of flowers or by phoning regularly.
+It can be good to show you care - perhaps with a hug, a text, a bunch of flowers or by phoning regularly.
 You may also be able to do something more practical.

 Not everyone will need or want help.
 Some people don't like a lot of fuss or will want to continue their life exactly as before.
-Others may only need help when they are going through a relapse or feeling unwell.
-Bear in mind that, when someone is having a particularly tough time, even talking to a visitor – however well-meaning – can be too much.
+Others may only need help when they're going through a relapse or feeling particularly unwell.
+What support you can provide will depend on your relationship with them and whether you live together, nearby or at a distance.

 Try to be alert to the limitations that MS can impose.
 For example, someone may feel OK when you arrive but may suddenly get very tired and need to rest alone.
 This is not a reflection on your visit, just a common consequence of living with MS. Doing regular short visits can be less tiring than fewer longer visits.